AustinLaw8/DailyRPG/README.md

 ## Common Commands

 There are two important groups of commands: `task` and `rpg`.
 Invoking _just_ `/task` or `/rpg` will _not_ do anything; you must invoke them with proper subcommands.
 A list of all their subcommands can be found at the bottom of this README.
+Other task related commands are `/daily` and `/item`.

 There is also a remind command--`/remind <string> <optional: minutes> <optional: hours> <optional: days>`--that pings you in X time about `<string>`.